Young Musicians Programme

 Te Kōkī New Zealand School of Music (NZSM) at Victoria University of Wellington is our country’s pre-eminent provider of university-level music education, research, composition and performance, offering an outstanding range of possibilities for the study of music.
 The Young Musicians Programme (YMP) is part of the School’s commitment to share its internationally acclaimed staff, its music education values, and its high quality facilities and resources with pre-tertiary students.

 Following a review in late 2014, we are pleased to announce some exciting new developments in the delivery and content of the NZSM Young Musicians Programme.
-Click here for more details of these changes.
+Find out more about the new look Young Musicians Programme.
 [PDF:186KB]

 YMP offers young people aged eight and over the chance to learn with excellent players and teachers, including NZSM staff members, world-class jazz players, members of the New Zealand Symphony Orchestra and professionally active chamber musicians.
 The programme focuses on ensemble playing, master classes and other enrichment activities.
 Above all, YMP is designed for young people from all social and musical backgrounds who are passionate about music and who want to expand their musical learning in an engaging and fun environment.